songqiaoluckyvr/GameJame_0328/DeerAnimationAndSoundController.md

 ### SetIdle()
 Sets the deer to the idle animation state.
+- Stops any ongoing Spin animation coroutine
-- Disables all other animation states
+- Plays the Idle_A animation state
-- Sets Idle parameter to true and Speed to 0
 - Will not execute if the deer is dead

 ### Run(float speed)
 Activates the deer's running animation at the specified speed.
 - **Parameters:**
   - `speed`: The speed at which the deer runs (0.5-2.0 recommended)
+- Stops any ongoing Spin animation coroutine
-- Disables all other animation states
+- Plays the Run animation state
-- Sets Run parameter to true and Speed to the provided value
+- Adjusts the Animator's speed property to control run speed
 - Will not execute if the deer is dead

 ### Jump()
 Executes the deer's jumping animation and plays the associated sound effect.
-- Disables all other animation states
+- Stops any ongoing Spin animation coroutine
-- Sets Jump parameter to true
+- Plays the Jump animation state
+- Freezes the animation on the last frame to prevent looping
 - Plays the jump sound effect
-- Remains in the jump animation until explicitly told to change state
 - Will not execute if the deer is dead
 - Logs a warning if the jump sound is not assigned

 ### Die()
 Activates the deer's death animation and plays the death sound effect.
-- Disables all other animation states
+- Stops any ongoing Spin animation coroutine
-- Sets Death parameter to true
+- Plays the Death animation state
 - Plays the death sound effect
 - Sets internal `_isDead` flag to prevent further animation changes
 - Will execute only once (subsequent calls are ignored)
 - Logs a warning if the death sound is not assigned

 ### TakeAntidote()
-Plays the deer's spin animation and triggers the antidote sound effect.
+Plays the deer's spin animation for about 1 second and triggers the antidote sound effect.
+- Stops any ongoing Spin animation coroutine
+- Starts a coroutine that:
-- Disables all other animation states
+  - Plays the Spin animation state
+  - Waits for the specified duration (default: 1 second)
-- Sets Spin parameter to true
+  - Automatically returns to idle state
 - Plays the antidote sound effect
 - Specifically used when the deer consumes an antidote item
 - Will not execute if the deer is dead